Focus on the Process and You’ll Never Quit Again

 If you shift your mindset from a consumption to a production-based perspective, you’ll significantly decrease your chances of quitting.

-Before you realize it, you’ll already be far and won’t even think about it anymore.
+Should you adopt the latter, you’ll get far before you realize it, and won’t even think about the end anymore.